matt-000/tbd-webpage-main/start/README.md

 To start the page:
     Go into the start folder
+    Run npm install (it should take a while)
     Then run npm start in your terminal

 After the page is started, then you should be ready to interactively edit.